gccloudone/aurora/content/en/team/monitoring-surveillance/prometheus/namespace-alert-runbooks/_index.en.md

 This page is currently a work in progress.
 Check back periodically for more information around Namespace Alert Runbooks.
 {{% /alert %}}

 This page describes alerts presently defined at the namespace level.
-They are routed to the notification channels of the Cloud Native Solutions team only when they occur in namespaces relevant to the core functionality of the Cloud Native Platform.
+They are routed to the notification channels of the Aurora team only when they occur in namespaces relevant to the core functionality of the Aurora platform.

 ### Runbooks

 Prometheus Alerts support any amount of arbitrary annotations.
 One standard practice is to define a link to a runbook documenting how to investigate or resolve the Alert.

-Subpages within this section describe Runbooks for Prometheus Alerts experienced at the namespace scope within the Cloud Native Platform.
+Subpages within this section describe Runbooks for Prometheus Alerts experienced at the namespace scope within the Aurora platform.

 ### Alerts

 Alerts are defined below their respective header.
-They are also featured in the default rule values of the experimental [Alerting chart](https://gitlab.k8s.cloud.statcan.ca/cloudnative/k8s/charts/-/tree/master/stable/alerting).

 #### Containers
-These alerts are defined [here](https://gitlab.k8s.cloud.statcan.ca/cloudnative/terraform/modules/terraform-kubernetes-kube-prometheus-stack/-/tree/master/prometheus_rules/container_alerts/container_rules.yaml).
+These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/container_alerts).

 - [**ContainerLowCPU**]({{< ref "container-low-cpu" >}}) : Container CPU usage is over 85% for more than 5 minutes.
 - [**ContainerLowMemory**]({{< ref "container-low-memory" >}}) : Container memory usage is over 80% for more than 2 minutes.